Aerial of Mataranka Thermal Pool

 Advertising

+Getting the chance to dip into the steamy waters of a thermal spring is a joy that we reckon everyone deserves to experience at least once in their lifetime.
 The healing powers of naturally occurring hot springs have been celebrated, worshipped and enjoyed by humans across the world for millennia, and today, this is one human thing that we can say has absolutely not changed.
 Ancient Romans, we feel you.

-Incredible Aussie hot springs
+The best Aussie hot springs

 If ease of access is a priority for you, Mataranka is your girl.
 This natural hot spring, hiding within Elsey National Park in Katherine, is fed by the same heavenly waters of neighbouring Bitter Springs, but has been contained within a semi-human-made structure.
-Surrounded by lush paperbark trees, this sparkling bright blue pool stays at a spa-like 34 degrees all year round.
+Surrounded by lush paperbark trees, this sparkling, bright blue pool stays at a spa-like 34 degrees all year round.
 These family-friendly waters are calm and clear, meaning you can float around on your back all day in the middle of a peaceful bush oasis.
 With a steel handrail and stairs, as well as an easy 20-minute wheelchair and pram-accessible path to get in, this incredible pool can be enjoyed by everyone.
-Entry is free, but the park requires visitors to get a NT parks pass.

 Maya Skidmore